 Hemson Consulting has been retained to project manage the overall Settlement Area Boundary Expansion Study, however a number of technical studies will also be undertaken by consultants that specialize in each study area.

-December 2020 update: See below under the Reports, Technical Studies and Other Documents tab for the latest December 2020 Updates
+September 2021 update: See below under the Reports, Technical Studies and Other Documents tab for the latest updates.

 The settlement area boundary expansion study:

 - Will determine the appropriate location(s) for the additional community and employment lands in the Town of Caledon, based on the results of a number of technical studies.

 - Will be consistent with the policy requirements of the Provincial Growth Plan, Provincial Greenbelt Plan, other applicable Provincial Plans, the ROP, and strategic priorities related to managing growth.

 The key objectives of the settlement area boundary expansion study are to:

 - Identify the location of future settlement area boundary expansions to accommodate community (residential) and employment growth to 2051 and beyond.